ojitha/ojitha.github.io/_posts/2022-03-04-RegEx on Mac.md

 ## Character Class

-You can create complex search key expression using class of characters.
-To create character class, use the `[]` in the search.
+You can create complex search key expressions using a class of characters.
+To create a character class, use the `[]` in the search.
 For example

 ```bash
 egrep --color -i '[abc]' hamlet_TXT_FolgerShakespeare.txt